Macron's Gift Tree Gone From White House Lawn. Ambassador Says It's In Quarantine

 In 1991, Britain's Queen Elizabeth II helped to plant a little-leaf linden tree on the South Lawn after a storm damaged the one her father, King George VI, had planted in 1937.

 As President George H.W.
-Bush noted on another tree-planting occasion, in 1990, a number of White House trees have historic connections, including an oak tree planted next to the Oval Office by President Eisenhower.
+Bush noted on another tree-planting occasion, in 1990, a number of White House trees have historic connections, including an oak tree planted next to the Oval Office by President Dwight D. Eisenhower.

 Reeling off other examples, Bush mentioned Grover Cleveland's Japanese spiderleaf, Herbert Hoover's oak and a magnolia planted by Andrew Jackson next to the South Portico.